-František Chaloupka (born in Czechoslovakia in 1981) composes mainly instrumental music and scores for classical instruments, chamber and symphony orchestras, operas or multimedia works.
+František Chaloupka (born in former Czechoslovakia in 1981) composes mainly instrumental music and scores for classical instruments, chamber and symphony orchestras, operas and multimedia works.
 He is also sought out as an orchestrator, producer and guitar player.

 He participated in international courses for composers and percussionists in Trstěnice 2004 and 2005 and was given scholarship for both international festival Ostrava Days of New Music 2005 and 2007.
 In 2007 and 2009 the festival premiered his orchestral pieces An Ancient Calligraphy (2007) and Smooth The Heavens (2009).

 In April 2011 he founded Dunami Ensemble and performed his opera-installation Eve and Lilith at NODO festival New Opera Days of Ostrava 2012.
-Ensemble consist of recognized Czech jazz, classical and experimental music players composers and improvisators.
+Dunami Ensemble consists of recognized Czech jazz, classical and experimental music players, composers and improvisators.
 In 2016 Dunami Ensemble performed another opera-installation composed by Chaloupka called Chata v Jezerní kotlině at festival Music Olomouc.
-The piece is scored for saxophone quartett and two boy sopranos.
+The piece is scored for saxophone quartet and two boy sopranos.

 In 2016 a 2-CD under the label of K.I.
 Records album „František Chaloupka: Selected Works 2006–2015“ was released.
-It includes chamber and orchestra pieces performed by internationally recognized artists and ensembles.
+It includes chamber and orchestra pieces performed by internationally recognized artists and ensembles (see in Discography).

 In 2014 he founded Kytarový Institut (Guitar Institute), a creative environment and private school for guitar-type instruments, composition and improvisation in Czech Republic.

 His pieces were commissioned and performed by internationally renowed musicians and ensembles e.g .
-New Century Players Los Angeles, Ensemble Modern & Péter Eötwös, Janáček philharmony, Prague Modern, IEMA International Ensemble Modern Academy, Janáčkova filharmonie, BERG Orchestra, Trio Accanto, Aleph gitarrenquartett, South Bohemian philharmony, Hradec Králové philharmony, VENI Academy.
-He also worked with conductors Peter Eotwös, Lucas Vis, Anu Tali, Jurij Galatěnko, Aleš Kománek, Marko Ivanovič, Pavel Šnajdr, Peter Vrábl, etc. He worked also with Michal Pavlíček, Vladivojna La Chia, multimedia artist Panáčik, organist Kateřina KATTA Chroboková, actresses Erika Stárková, Veronika Žilková and other various artists.
+New Century Players Los Angeles, Ensemble Modern & Péter Eötwös, Janáček Philharmony, Prague Modern, IEMA International Ensemble Modern Academy, Janáčkova filharmonie, BERG Orchestra, Trio Accanto, Aleph gitarrenquartett, South Bohemian philharmony, Hradec Králové philharmony, VENI Academy.
+He also worked with conductors Peter Eotwös, Lucas Vis, Anu Tali, Petr Kotík, Jurij Galatěnko, Marko Ivanovič, Pavel Šnajdr, Peter Vrábl, Aleš Kománek and others.
+He worked also with rock musicians Michal Pavlíček, David Koller, Vladivojna La Chia, multimedia artist Panáčik, organist Kateřina KATTA Chroboková, actresses Erika Stárková, Veronika Žilková and other various artists.

 Janáček conservatory in Ostrava (2000–2004; graduate in composition; awarded recognition by the headmaster for the final composition)